Skip to article frontmatterSkip to article content

 where LL is a lower triangular matrix, and UU is an upper triangular matrix.

-We can therefore solve for x\mathbf{x} by introducing an intermediate variable h\mathbf{h}, and then x\mathbf{x}
+We can therefore solve for x\mathbf{x} by introducing an intermediate variable hUx\mathbf{h} \equiv U \mathbf{x}, and then x\mathbf{x}

-If we can find the LU form, exactly solving the linear problem consists of the following steps:
+If we can find the LU form, exactly solving the linear problem consists of two steps, each of which has a time complexity of O(N2)\sim\mathcal{O}(N^2):

 1. Solve the equation h=L1b\mathbf{h} = L^{-1} \mathbf{b}.
 Since LL is a triangular matrix, this can be performed using substitution